Making a movie or video is a complex process involving many different steps.

 Arc Studio Pro

-Arc Studio Pro provides professional screenwriting tools that follow industry standards.
+Arc Studio Pro provides professional screenwriting tools that follow film industry standards.
 It has a clean, intuitive interface that offers unique features like real-time collaboration and version tracking.
 It is beneficial when working with teams or getting feedback from various sources.

-One of its standout features is its outlining tool which lets you organize your thoughts and structure your story effectively.
+One of its standout features is its outlining tool, which lets you organize your thoughts and structure your story effectively.

 Final Draft